 Autonomous racing is the ultimate engineering challenge.
-The driver is replaced with a variety of sensors that act as the eyes and ears of the vehicle, feeding the data to a control algorithm that students develop and tune.
-Machine learning (artificial intelligence) is often used to interpret sensor data.
+The driver is replaced with a variety of sensors that act as the eyes and ears of the vehicle, feeding the data to a planning and control algorithm that students develop and tune!

-As part of the UH AVT class the goal was to pull together the resources to allow the class (team) to put together a human scale autonomous vehicle based on an evKart to compete in the 2020 Purdue sponsored international competition for racing an evKart in the Autonomous Masters division. evgrandprix.org/autonomous/ In preparing for that competition the team acquired a base evKart from TopKart (topkartusa.net/ ) and begin working toward building out the autonomous capability.
-They successfully qualified for the 2020 evGrandPrix only for it to be canceled due to Covid.
-The AVT Team is further accepted for the 2021 competition event in Indianapolis next April.
-See our progress on the “How are we doing” page.
+As part of the AI Racing Tech team, the goal was to pull together the resources to allow both UH and Triton-AI UC San Diego classes (team) to put together a human-scale autonomous vehicle based on an evKart to compete in the 2022 Purdue-sponsored international competition for racing an evKart in the Autonomous Masters division.
+In preparing for that competition the class acquired a base evKart from TopKart and is actively working toward building and improving its autonomous capability.
+AI Racing Tech team has successfully competed and placed 3rd for the 2021 evGrandPrix challenge and is currently working on improvements for the 2022 race at Purdue.

-Last year UHMC built its first dedicated and formal course on Autonomous Vehicle Technology.
+In 2020 UHMC built its first dedicated course on Autonomous Vehicle Technology.
 The course was UH-MC ETRO293v – Autonomous Vehicle Technologies.
 The focus of the course was to build up undergraduate students’ knowledge of the many elements of autonomous vehicle design and operation as well as give the students additional hands-on experience using their knowledge from other UH-MC classes.
 At the core was an emphasis on addressing autonomous racing considerations and pushing the envelope on the software and hardware used in autonomous vehicles.
-The Class is proposed for Spring 2021 and will move from Jetson Racers to much more sophisticated F1Tenth vehicles and give the students a chance to participate on both virtual as well as actual track events.
-We plan also to add a possible intern or two from a local high school under a “fast start program”.
+The Class is proposed for Spring 2022 and will move from Jetson Racers to much more sophisticated F1Tenth vehicles and give the students a chance to participate in both virtual as well as actual track events.
+We also plan to add a possible intern or two from a local high school under a “fast start program”.

-The UH Autonomous Vehicle Team proudly counts on the support of a number of industry leaders and local community sources.
+The AI Racing Tech team proudly counts on the support of a number of industry corporations and leaders as well as many local community sources.

-Beyond the amazing support for the University of Hawai’i we locally we have the support of the Maui Autonomous Vehicle Club (MAVC), St. Anthony STEM program, VectorAero LLC and many others.
+Beyond the amazing international support for the University of Hawai’i, we locally have the support of the Maui Robotic Vehicle Association (MRVA), St. Anthony School STEM program, VectorAero LLC, and many others.
 We look to add to this list.

 WHAT ARE WE UP TO